-Developer: Clockwork Tortoise Publisher: Sega Released: May 1995 Genre: Action
+Developer: Clockwork Tortoise Publisher: Sega Released: 05/95 Genre: Action

-In the history of the video game industry there have been far too many games that have tried to skate by on their technical merits to distract from their lackluster gameplay.
+In the history of the video game industry there have been far too many games that try to skate by on their technical merits to distract from their lackluster gameplay.
 While these titles are always disappointing there lies another category, games that are on the cusp of greatness but miss the mark for a number of reasons.
 These always hurt the most as you can see the great game underneath if they had just a little more time on it.
 The Adventures of Batman & Robin is one of the greatest technical showpieces of the 16-bit era.
 But as a game it is utterly dreadful to play.
 This could have been a contender.

 Mr. Freeze has crafted a giant ice cannon to freeze Gotham city for reasons unknown.
 To keep the dynamic duo busy he enlists the help of the Joker, Two-Face, and the Mad Hatter.
 Using Mr. Freeze as the main villain is an interesting choice.
 But his portrayal here is rather….cold compared to his sympathetic appearances in the series.
-I will give them credit for not ending on yet another Joker fight; the game gets that out of the way immediately on the first level.
+I will give them credit for not ending on yet another Joker battle.
+The game gets that out of the way immediately on the first level.

 The Adventures of Batman & Robin was developed by Clockwork Tortoise, composed of former developers of Malibu Interactive.
 I’ve played their previous works and they are nothing compared to this technically.
 I daresay there are probably only two or three Sega Genesis developers that were on their level.
 Sadly in addition to the Sega CD version this was their only other work.
-What a damn shame as it would have been insane to see what they could accomplish with more time on their hands.
+What a damn shame as it would have been insane to see what they could accomplish with more time.
 They sure had the graphics part down.

 I’ve mentioned the graphics constantly because they really are that unbelievable.
 The Adventures of Batman & Robin throws almost every possible special effect in the book in the game.
 Line scrolling is used on the buildings in stage one giving them a cool 3d effect.
-This same effect is used on all the buildings in the Batwing sequence with the viewpoint stretching all the down to street level.
+This effect is used on all the buildings in the Batwing sequence with the viewpoint stretching down to street level.
 I cannot stress enough how insanely cool it looks.
 Every level features multiple layers of parallax scrolling in addition to frequent use of foreground objects.
 Sprite scaling and rotation is used heavily during boss battles as well.
 About the only thing missing is transparencies, but this is the fault of the system itself.
 And it does all this with barely any slowdown.

 Beyond just the special effects the art itself looks fantastic.
 The often dark and moody color palette of the show lends itself well to the Genesis’ color limitations.
 The sprites are small so that they can fit a ton of them on screen at once.
 Indeed, I think it is a bit overkill and to the game’s detriment but it is still an impressive feat nonetheless.
 The animation is spectacular, especially for both Batman and Robin.
 While the boss battles seem a bit out of place as they all feature some form of mechanical contraption their patterns and look make them a worthwhile addition.

 All of that goes out the window by stage three.
 At this point the hordes of enemies are not only far too numerous they are extremely strong to boot.
-You can almost sense the developers need to rush and get the game out the door as there is no balancing whatsoever.
+You can almost sense the developers had to get the game out the door as there is no balancing whatsoever.
 The last levels drag on far, far too long with recycled enemies and set pieces.
 It becomes unbelievable; I literally cannot believe how long the bat plane sequence truly is.
 At four levels with three sub-stages each the game feels twice that length which is not to its benefit.
 Had they managed the ridiculous jump in difficulty this could have been an all time classic.
 It certainly has the production values of one.

 In Closing